2022–23 DFB-Pokal Frauen: Semi-finals

 The draw was held on 5 March 2023 with Mirko Slomka drawing the matches.
-The matches will take place on 15 and 16 April 2023.
+The matches took place on 15 and 16 April 2023.

 Final

-The final will take place on 18 May 2023 at the RheinEnergieStadion in Cologne.
+The final took place on 18 May 2023 at the RheinEnergieStadion in Cologne.

 Top goalscorers

 The following players were the top scorers of the DFB-Pokal, sorted first by number of goals, and then alphabetically if necessary.
 Goals scored in penalty shoot-outs are not included.